CYLALighthouse/CYLA_Assessments_Toolkit/docs/mi.md

 3. Identify the corresponding band.
 4. If the student is **Below Basic**, or **Basic**, the students are <font color=green>a better fit</font> for the Math FL.
 5. If the student is **Proficient** or **Advanced**, the students are <font color=red> NOT eligible</font> for the Math FL.
+6. *Keep in mind that these scores are not needed to make Focus List selections (*FY23)

 ### Average Growth Goals